velocityvz/Bloxstrap/README.md

 ## Features

-- Ability to configure graphics fidelity and UI experience
+- Ability to configure network, graphics fidelity, and UI experience.
 - See where your server is currently located (via [ipinfo.io](https://ipinfo.io/) API) (Not working)
 - Able to rejoin your last server after leaving it (broken)